Open MRI

 Get an Open MRI at American Health Imaging

 Magnetic Resonance Imaging (MRI) is a noninvasive way for doctors to view your body’s organs, muscles, and other internal structures.
-With a closed MRI, you’ll lie on a small table that slides into the narrow tube of the MRI machine.
+With a bore (circular tube) MRI, you’ll lie on a small table that slides into the narrow tube of the MRI machine.
 The small space within the machine doesn’t work for every patient.
 Many experience feelings of claustrophobia, feel pain from lying on their back, or can’t fit in the machine due to its size.
-Open MRI machines offer an alternative to closed MRI machines.
+Open MRI machines offer an alternative to traditional bore MRI machines.
 These machines are less enclosed and many allow you to sit or stand instead of lying down, allowing anyone who can’t use a standard MRI machine to comfortably access the imaging they need.

 How It Works

-Like a closed MRI machine, an open MRI creates detailed images using magnets and radio waves.
+Like a traditional MRI machine, an open MRI creates detailed images using magnets and radio waves.
 The difference between the two is their design.
-Open MRIs solve the “enclosed” feeling of closed MRI machines by leaving open space on the sides and/or front of the machine.
+Open MRIs solve the “enclosed” feeling of traditional MRI machines by leaving open space on the sides and/or front of the machine.
 With some open MRI machines, magnets are placed above and below you with open space on the sides.
 With others, you’ll sit, stand, or lie down with magnets on either side of you, giving you an unobstructed view forward.
 At American Health Imaging, we offer a variety of different open MRI machines.
 Our San Antonio, Texas; Georgia; Birmingham, Alabama; and West Columbia, South Carolina locations offer open MRI machines that are multi-position (sitting, standing, bending, and lying down).
 In Beaumont, Texas, our open MRI machine is open on all sides and allows patients to lie down comfortably during their scan.

 Find an American Health Imaging center offering Open MRI appointments near you!